 When 16 surimi-based products purchased in Spain and Italy were tested, 25% listed a fish species different from that identified by DNA analysis.

 Most of the mislabeled products were imported from Asian countries.
 Some labels failed to even note that the surimi was made from fish — a top food allergen.
-Food allergy labeling is required in EU countries and the US, including for imported foods (12, 22).
+Food allergy labeling is required in European countries and in the United States, including for imported foods (

 Inaccurate and inadequate product labels increase your risk of an allergic reaction to an ingredient that isn’t properly disclosed.